kikofernandez/programmingfightclub/grasp-principles.md

 **Exercise**: Why should we promote interfaces over inheritance?

 **Exercise**: Does it make sense that the class`Hotel` declares methods that do not exist in the interface `IPointOfInterest`?
-(Note: this exercise may need you to read the section on polymorphism)
+(Note:  you may need to read the section on polymorphism)

 <!--